 The blue lines in the above example are the guidelines intended to help you draw.

-As already mentioned the circles help indicate joins and also act as dividers to help space out the various parts of the body.
+As already mentioned the circles help indicate joints and also act as dividers to help space out the various parts of the body.

 The oval draw into the head helps draw the shape of the top of the head.
 The reason you want to draw the whole oval is that it makes it a lot easier to see if you’ve made a mistake.
 If you only draw half you may find that it does not look right when you draw the second half.